|

 Over the past 80 years, Bell Labs scientists and engineers have made many extraordinary discoveries, created powerful new technologies, and built the world's most advanced and reliable communication networks.

 Seven Nobel Prizes have been awarded for work completed at Bell Laboratories.
-From the invention of the First Transistor, to the creation of the UNIX operating system, no single group has made a more significant contribution to the world of computing and global communications than AT&T's Bell Laboratory.
+From the invention of the first transistor, to the creation of the UNIX operating system, no single group has made a more significant contribution to the world of computing and global communications than AT&T's Bell Laboratory.

 Item #462